 Integrated Sciences students need to satisfy both the Faculty of Science BSc degree requirements and the Integrated Sciences specialization requirements.

-The following courses are defined as Fundamental sciences courses for IntSci purposes:
+The following courses are Fundamental sciences courses:

 IntSci Honours students are expected to complete a piece of original research under supervision.
 The exact nature of each project will be decided between each student and his/her supervisor.
 It is not essential that the project produce positive results leading to clear, definitive conclusions.
 Many projects will produce negative results or no clear results at all.
 Many will conclude that the question under investigation cannot be answered with the techniques used.
 This is the nature of scientific research.
 It is expected, however, that each project will address a clearly defined hypothesis and that students will learn much about the scientific method in the process of completing the project.
 It is anticipated that students will emerge from the program with basic skills in formulating and testing hypotheses, experimental design, data analysis and presentation, critical evaluation of published work and scientific writing; all of the skills required to produce a good graduate student.
 The actual project serves only as a specific focus on which to develop these skills.
 The mark in this course will be assigned based on the Final Thesis Examination.